-Working in an agile environment in two week sprints with POs, developers and QA; it’s crucial to ensure everyone involved is on board with the direction of where the product is going as early as possible and avoid losing time going back and forth.
+Working in an agile environment within two week sprints with product managers, developers and quality analysts; it’s crucial to ensure everyone involved is aligned with the direction of where the product is going as early as possible and avoid losing time going back and forth.

-Communicating timelines for development to have certain builds and devices ready in time for testing was essential in order to complete on-site testing that aligned with store associate participants availability.
+Communicating timelines for development to have certain builds and devices ready in time for testing was essential to complete on-site testing that aligned with store associate participants availability.

 Doubled Edged Sword: UX Research and Design

 My first project involved conducting research on a redesigned feature for lists for the e-commerce mobile app.
-I was handed over an existing design proposal from a previous designer on the team to test out.
-I studied the designs and came up with potential hypotheses in order to create usability test scripts aimed to validate the importance of the feature changes.
+I was handed over an existing design concept from a previous designer on the team to test out.
+I analyzed the designs and came up with potential hypotheses in order to create usability test scripts aimed to validate the importance of the feature changes.